CarlijnQuik/File-Manager-App/REPORT.md

 The search function can cause a bug when a user deliberately sents a lot of search requests at once that cause a memory error.
 More time would have enabled me to look into this further.
 Also, I do not know for sure what amounts of data the app can handle before the search function and other functions in general start to mal function.

 #### Conclusion
 To sum up, the major things I have learned are as follows.
 To begin with, I have a better idea of which aspects to take into account when building an app.
-Examples of these are API/SDK function
+Examples of these are API/SDK version, error checking, separation of concerns (MVC) and authentication.
+Second, the way in which I solve problems has developed.
+At first I tended to assume too quickly that I knew what the problem was (while I didn't).
+Now I write down an overview of possible options, check them in the most logical order and only move on to the next option when I am sure the current one is not working.
+I have lost a lot of time on errors for which I already had a solution that I oversaw because I did not check it seriously first.
+I just assumed it was more complicated and the solution I had in mind therefore could not be the right one.
+Also, I learned to search more effectively.
+I spent a lot of time reading and trying out answers online that turned out to be unhelpful.
+Specifying the problem and searching for that exact one has helped me save time reading documentation or blog posts that were not of use for the problem I was facing.